Health and safety

 Because of the reasons outlined above, our most comprehensive group-wide training programmes relate to health and safety.
 In our view, regular employee education and awareness training is the most effective way of improving and sustaining safety standards across the business.
 We have a continual process of educating our employees and customers about new and improved methods of ensuring employees operate in a safe environment.

 In the UK, our driver training courses are aimed at delivery drivers and cover areas such as loading and unloading of vehicles, working at height, site safety and manual handling.
-All general drivers at A-Plant, including delivery drivers and fitters, are required to undertake the A-Plant Driver Induction Course, which is delivered in the form of workshops and covers transport procedures, legislation, hazard perception and practical driver assessments.
+All general drivers, including delivery drivers and fitters, are required to undertake the Driver Induction Course, which is delivered in the form of workshops and covers transport procedures, legislation, hazard perception and practical driver assessments.

 Working with our customers and suppliers